VangelisLakkas/Art-Paintings-Deep-Learning-Recommendation-System-using-Image-Classification/README.md

 The selected ViT model was used to extract both visual and label features as embeddings, which were then utilized to calculate the similarity between paintings for the recommendation system.
 Dataset

 The initial dataset utilized is collected from "Best Artworks of All Time" and can be accessed at Kaggle(https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time).
-The "data.csv" file is included in this repository.
+Based on this dataset 400 images were selected and we created and excel file that for each image contained the corresponding values for all five target labels.

 Part 1:
 In this part, each of the 400 selected image titles is mapped to its corresponding file path in the images folder for use in the project.